ylaboratory/splitpea/README.md

 Dannenfelser R and Yao V. Preprint of an article published in Pacific Symposium on Biocomputing 2024.
 [https://doi.org/10.1101/2023.09.04.556262](https://doi.org/10.1101/2023.09.04.556262)

+## Code Organization

+All of the code needed to run the base functionality of Splitpea is found in the `src` directory.
+Helper functions for installation and exporting for different software tools are found in the `src/utils` directory.
+Scripts need to reproduce the analysis and tables in Splitpea manuscript can be found in `src/analysis`.

 ## Setup

 Conda is required for installing all relevant dependencies needed to run Splitpea.